yangsg/myself_learn_notes/linux_command_line_note.md

 man –f man    #-f     Equivalent to whatis.
 The whatis database is created using the command /usr/sbin/makewhatis man null

-info info     # hotkey is similar to emaca editor info date     # is more detail than `man date` info date     #date +"%Y-%m-%d %T %z" #example
+info info     # hotkey is similar to emacs editor info date     # is more detail than `man date` info date     #date +"%Y-%m-%d %T %z" #example